electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

     - Click **Save**
 - On the **SmartFridge** Custom Object page, make sure that **API Name** is **SmartFridge__c**
 ![Custom Object Api Name](https://imgur.com/y5spRHY.png)

-#### Adding Custom Fields to the SmartFridge Object
-After creating the **SmartFridge** custom object, let's add custom fields to track all the information you’ll collect from your fridge.

 - Select the **Fields & Relationships** section from the left navigation.
   - Click **New**.